Capabilities File

 1. Providers

-List of MCP clients where skills should be installed:
+List of MCP clients where skills should be installed.
+CAPA ships with built-in support for many providers.
+The common ones:

 2. Options